 Non-linear material properties were implemented to model the mechanical behaviour of the spinal elements in physiological loading conditions.
 The cortical and trabecular bones were modelled as homogenous isotropic materials governed by the elastoplastic Johnson-Cook constitutive law (Wagnac et al. 2012).
 The NP and AP were modelled as Mooney-Rivlin hyperelastic material while collagen fibres were incorporated as one-dimensional spring elements acting in tension only.
 The non-linear behaviour of the spinal ligaments was modelled with a generalized Maxwell-Kelvin-Voigt constitutive law, and the failure criteria was incorporated based on the maximum tensile strain level (Wagnac et al. 2012).
 The material properties of the elements were initially defined using numerical results from the literature (Tables 1, 2, and 3).
 Material properties of osteoporotic bone were modelled by reducing Young’s modulus of cortical (33%) and trabecular bone (66%) (Polikeit et al. 2003; Salvatore et al. 2018).
 To model the zygapophyseal facet joints, a general purpose contact was used with an initial gap of 0.5 mm (Faizan et al. 2014) and Coulomb friction coefficient of 0.2 (Li et al. 2015) between the two facets of the articulation.
 Tied contacts were modelled between the ligaments and cortical bone at their attachment sites.
 The mechanical properties of the aforementioned modelling elements were adjusted and calibrated such that the load-displacement results of functional loading simulations corresponded to the results from experiments on cadaveric lumbar spines (Heuer et al. 2007).
+To validate the FEM, the ROMs of the intact model under simulated pure bending of 8 Nm in flexion-extension, lateral bending, and axial rotation were compared with the reported ROMs of similar experimental cadaveric tests (Dahl et al. 2013; Jaramillo et al. 2016).
+To support the decisions in the context of use (COU) which was the risk of cage subsidence in TLIF, the credibility of developed FEM was stablished.
+For this purpose, the assumption and model inputs were tested in their ranges to assure that the results are still applicable to the COU with the quantified uncertainty of the predictions.

 Simulation of TLIF procedure

 The surgical procedure of TLIF was modelled by partial discectomy through the unilateral approach was modelled by removing the elements corresponding to the posterior-left portion of the AF and NP.
-A facetectomy was simulated by removing the elements corresponding to the zygapophyseal joint to virtually make a window for the cage insertion (Figure 3a).
+A facetectomy was simulated by removing the elements corresponding to the zygapophyseal joint to virtually make a window for the cage insertion (Figure 2a).
 Four pedicle screws (40 mm long, 6.5 mm diameter; CD HORIZON® LEGACYTM, Medtronic, Memphis TN) were modelled as rigid bodies, and their external surfaces were meshed with triangular shell elements.
 They were aligned with their corresponding vertebra based on a typical lumbar pedicle screw insertion technique (Agarwal et al. 2013; Bianco et al. 2017).
+To identify the proper element size, a mesh convergence study initially was conducted by testing various element sizes (from 0.5 to 1.5 mm) at the endplate-cage interface of the oblique asymmetric placement of 10-mm cage, up until the variation of the maximum Von-Mises stress at the bone-cage interface was lower than 5%.
 Boolean operations between the screw and the vertebral models were performed to remove the cortical layer and trabecular core model elements (Bianco et al. 2017).
 A point-to-surface contact with a Columb friction of 0.2 was modelled to represent the bone-screw interface.